-The national average cost of a siding replacement is $15,072.
-This home improvement project should add around $11,554 worth of resale value, which is a 76.7 percent return on investment.
+The national average cost of a siding replacement is approximately $15,072.
+This home improvement project should add around $11,554 worth of resale value, which is a 76.7% return on investment.

 Choosing the right siding colors makes all the difference, so Better Homes and Gardens recommends taking a number of factors into consideration, including the color scheme of your neighborhood and the architecture of your home.
 The magazine also suggests applying swatches of your favorite paint choices on different sides of your home and evaluating them at different times of day, so you can make an informed decision.

 If your bathroom has a blue tub or pink tile lining the walls, updating it in a home renovation will increase the resale value of your home.
-The national average cost of a mid-range bathroom remodel is $19,134, and it garners a return on investment of roughly $13,422, which is 70.1 percent.
+The national average cost of a mid-range bathroom remodel is approximately $19,134, and it garners a return on investment of roughly approximately $13,422, which is 70.1%.